appelmar/gdalcubes/README.md

 **Mask bands**: Imagery that comes with existing masks (e.g. general pixel quality measures or cloud masks) can apply masks during the construction of the raster data cube, such that masked values will not contribute to data cube values.

 **Chunk streaming**: Internally, data cubes are chunked.
-Users can modify the size of chunks as an arument to the `raster_cube()` function.
+Users can modify the size of chunks as an argument to the `raster_cube()` function.
 This can be useful for performance tuning, or for applying user-defined R functions independently over all chunks, by using the `chunk_apply()` function.

 Limitations
 ===========